adaapp-sd3/advanced-programming-2-robbaile/README.md

 Hour 7
 - Added a React-Router and added a simple home page that when clicked 'Play' then renders out the game.
 This currently has a little bit of styling and will be revisited.

+Hour 8
+- Added instructions page and styled home page.
+This included drawing SVG icon for the homescreen